fryb0rt/OptiSik/README.md

 Allows solving of linear equations, matrix inversion and determinant computation.

 3) Simple multi-dimensional gradient descent (optimizers/gradientDescent.h)
 Accepts function and its gradient as functors.
+Gradient can be computed automatically using auto-differentiation (see 4).

+4) Expression class that can be used for auto-differentiation.
+It handles higher-order derivatives.
+There are methods for computing gradient, Jacobian and Hessian matrix.

-3) GTests for all components - only these require compilation.
+5) GTests for all components - only these require compilation.

 The plan is to add more features in the near future.